What is the treatment for Lyme disease?

 - Presence of neurologic symptoms

-Increased severity of initial illness, the presence of neurologic symptoms, and initial misdiagnosis increase the risk of Post Treatment Lyme Disease Syndrome.
-PTLDS is especially common in people that have had neurologic involvement.
-The rates of Post Treatment Lyme Disease Syndrome after neurologic involvement may be as high as 20% or even higher.
-Without neurologic symptoms, the rates of Post-Treatment Lyme Disease Syndrome tend to be in the 10% to 20% range.
+Increased severity of initial illness, the presence of neurologic symptoms, and initial misdiagnosis increase the risk of Post Treatment Lyme Disease.
+PTLD is especially common in people that have had neurologic involvement.
+The rates of Post Treatment Lyme Disease after neurologic involvement may be as high as 20% or even higher.
+Other risk factors being investigated are genetic predispositions and immunologic variables.

-The causes of PTLDS are not yet well understood but our Center is investigating the potential roles of:
+The causes of PTLD are not yet well understood but can be multifactorial.
+Our Center is investigating the potential roles of:

 - Infection-induced immune dysfunction or auto-immunity